Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Proof of the main results

 and the field $u\mapsto X_{N,\epsilon}(u)$ converges in the sense of finite-dimensional distributions to a mean-zero Gaussian process $G_\epsilon$ with covariance structure:

 for any $u,v\in \A$ and $\epsilon, \delta>0$. \end{assumption}

-In the context of random matrix theory described in the introduction, the assumption~\ref{finite_dist} follows from the CLT for linear statistics and $G_\epsilon = G*\phi_\epsilon$ for some sufficiently nice mollifier $\phi$.
-In the abstract context, we think of $G_\epsilon$ has a continuous approximation of $G$ coming from a possibly different regularization procedure.
-To construct a multiplicative chaos measure out of the field $X_{N,\epsilon}$, it is clear that assumption~\ref{finite_dist} is necessary and that one also needs the existence of the GMC measure $ \nu^\gamma_{T}$.
+In the context of random matrix theory described in the introduction, Assumption~\ref{finite_dist} follows from the CLT for smooth linear statistics and $G_\epsilon = G*\phi_\epsilon$ for some nice mollifier $\phi$.
+In this abstract context, $G_\epsilon$ is a $d+1$ dimensional Gaussian field which is a smooth approximation of a log--correlated $G$ coming from a possibly different regularization procedure.
+To construct a multiplicative chaos measure out of the field $X_{N,\epsilon}$, one also needs the existence of the GMC measure $\nu^\gamma$ associated with the field $G$.
+As discussed in the proof of Proposition~\ref{L^2_GMC} and Remark~\ref{rk:Berestycki} below it, the convergence follows from the following conditions for the correlation kernels.